devflowinc/ruby-sdk/docs/OrganizationApi.md

 Get Organization

-Get Organization  Fetch the details of an organization by its id.
+Fetch the details of an organization by its id.
 Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples